kaustubh619/IPGAutomotiveChallenge/README.md

 ## Login Credentials
-Use the following credentials to log in to the backend admin panel:
+Use the following credentials to log in to the application:

 - Username: ipgautomotive
 - Password: carmaker